-COURSE CODE: ENGRO130 COURSE TITLE: CHEMISTRY FOR ENGINEERS NUMBER OF CREDITS: 3
+COURSE TITLE: CHEMISTRY FOR ENGINEERS NUMBER OF CREDITS: 3

 Course Description: This course provides an introduction to chemistry that prepares students for further study in any engineering field.
-It offers a balance of conciseness, rigor, and depth needed to prepare students for more advanced coursework and careers in various engineering specialties, such as civil, environmental, electrical, computer, mechanical, and biomedical engineering.
-It elucidates the key concepts and skills important for entering engineering students, including problem solving, qualitative and quantitative thinking, and importance of units.
-It emphasizes the connection between molecular properties and observable physical properties and the connections between chemistry and other subjects studied by engineering students, such as mathematics and physics.
+It offers a balance of conciseness, rigor, and depth needed to prepare students for more advanced coursework and careers in various engineering specialties, such as civil, environmental, electrical. computer, mechanical, and biomedical engineering.
+It elucidates the key concepts and skills important for entering engineering students, including problem solving, qualitative and quantitative thinking, and importance of units. emphasizes the connection between It molecular properties and observable physical properties and the connections between chemistry and other subjects studied by engineering students, such as mathematics and physics.
 Examples are drawn from problems of interest to modern engineers, including alternative energy, advanced materials, and the environment.
 Selected assignments and laboratory exercises are included and are designed to reinforce and expand the student understanding of the fundamental concepts and their application to solving engineering problems.

-COURSE CODE: ENGRO210 COURSE TITLE: PRE-ENGINEERING PHYSICS II NUMBER OF CREDITS: 3 operation of electrical circuit components and measurements, and encompass the description and application of Coulomb's law, Faraday's law, Ohm's law, Kirchhoff's laws, Lenz's law to the electric and magnetic fields.
+COURSE TITLE: PRE-ENGINEERING PHYSICS II NUMBER OF CREDITS: 3

+Course Description: This course continues from the introduction of fundamental physics concepts in ENGR0110 to explore topics in electricity and magnetism, nuclear physics and optics.
+The fundamental theories of electromagnetism are used to describe the operation of electrical circuit components and measurements, and encompass the description and application of Coulomb's law, Faraday's law, Ohm's law, Kirchhoff's laws, Lenz's law to the electric and magnetic fields.
 The concept of light as an electromagnetic wave and its various manipulations are also studied.
 The course closes of with a basic introduction of nuclear model of the atom and the phenomenon of radioactivity.
 Selected assignments and laboratory exercises are included and are designed to reinforce and expand the student understanding of the fundamental concepts and their application to solving engineering problems.